4d/docs/website/translated_docs/es/FormObjects/properties_ListBox.md

 *   If you set columns that are only static, they cannot be moved.

 *   If you set columns that are locked but not static, you can still change their position freely within the locked area.
-However, a locked column cannot be moved outside of this locked area.
+Sin embargo, una columna bloqueada no puede moverse fuera de esta área bloqueada.

 ![](assets/en/FormObjects/property_lockedStaticColumns1.png)